mountainflo/collaborative-text-editor/README.md

 ![Screenshoot Collaborative Texteditor](documentation/collab-texteditor-browser.png)

 With the collaborative realtime texteditor several users can edit documents together in realtime.
-Via Remote-Cursors the current editing position of the other users is always visible.
+Via Remote-Cursors the current editing positions of the other users are always visible.

 The implementation of the collaborative realtime editor is using a variant of RGAs (Replicated Growable Arrays).
 The RGA-protocol is implemented as Timestamped Insertion Tree (TI Tree) and guarantees "Eventual Consistency".